-However, compared to others on the market, the Ready Hot RH-100-F560-BN has a significantly smaller storage capacity.
+However, compared to others on the market, the Ready Hot water dispenser RH-100-F560-BN has a significantly smaller storage capacity.
 The tank can dispense up to just 40 cups worth of hot water an hour, which is 20 cups less than competing products.

 See all of the different choices available – Click Here

 Furthermore, the max temperature setting is 190 degrees, whereas the average across other devices is 200 degrees.
 Apart from these compromises, everything else is pretty up to snuff.

 The instant hot water dispenser is equipped with an automated tank with a self-resetting thermal fuse.
 The fuse prevents the tank from potentially burning out in the case of a sudden dry start.
 Users can also choose the dual hot faucet or the dual cold and hot faucet.
 Buyers can also choose between Brushed Nickel or Chrome faucets.
 The stainless steel inlet and outlet tubes feel durable and premium.

 According to the manufacturer, the Ready Hot water dispenser RH-100-F560-BN uses comparatively less energy, which means users will save money using it.
 Also, there is no need to buy a separate power cord when installed with the device.
 Based on what we’ve seen, the device’s flow rate is much higher compared to competing units.
 Which means that it can fill your cup sooner than others.